ep1401/CloudDock/README.md

 > **CloudDock is a research project prototype and is *not intended for production environments*.**
 ## Overview

-CloudDock brings essential multicloud control directly into the development environment.
-By integrating AWS and Azure VM management into a single, unified interface inside Visual Studio Code, it reduces context switching, prevents unnecessary resource costs, and streamlines infrastructure management during software development and testing workflows.
+CloudDock brings multicloud infrastructure control directly into the environment of the developer.
+By integrating AWS and Azure VM management into a single, unified interface inside VS Code, it reduces context switching, reduces unnecessary resource expense, and streamlines multicloud infrastructure management.

 While this project supports persistent background scheduling and cost visibility, **the background scheduler will only remain active as long as the VS Code environment is running**.
-Full production-grade deployment scenarios (such as persistent server-based scheduling) are outside the scope of this prototype.
+Full production grade deployment scenarios are outside the scope of this prototype.

 ## Installation and Setup